mui/material-ui/docs/pages/blog/mui-core-v5.md

 - **Pro.** This plan contains the features that are at the limit of what the open-source model can sustain.
 For instance, providing a very comprehensive set of components.
 From a price perspective, the plan is designed to be accessible to most professionals.
 - **Premium.** This plan contains the most advanced features.

-Let's have a look at our first commponent:
+Let's have a look at our first component:

 ### Data Grid